Larissa-Developers/prizy_mobile/README.md

 1. [NodeJS](https://nodejs.org/en/) (version 8.3 or newer)
 2. [Watchman](https://facebook.github.io/watchman/) - if you are on macOS.
 Watchman is a tool by Facebook for watching changes in the filesystem.
 It is highly recommended you install it for better performance.
 3. React Native cli - [react-native-cli](https://www.npmjs.com/package/react-native-cli)
-4. Xcode (to run the app on iOS)
+4. Xcode (optional - to run the app on iOS)
-5. Android Studio (to run the app on Android)
+5. Android Studio (optional - to run the app on Android)
+6. [react-native-debugger](https://github.com/jhen0409/react-native-debugger) (optional - but _very nice to have_, for debugging react components and redux store)

 ## Getting started